Kamran-Afzali/Kamran-Afzali.github.io/_posts/2024-11-25-Dirichlet_Distribution.md

 ```

 The Dirichlet distribution is used in Bayesian statistics and machine learning for modeling probabilities over multiple categories.
-Its utility as a conjugate prior for multinomial distributions makes it ideal for applications such as topic modeling (LDA), clustering, and Bayesian inference.
+More specifically, it has utility as a conjugate prior for multinomial distributions in applications such as topic modeling, clustering, and Bayesian inference.
 It is possbile to implement and explore Dirichlet models, both for simulation and for real-world data analysis in R and Stan .
 The examples in this blog demonstrate how to generate samples from the Dirichlet distribution, use it as a prior in Bayesian modeling, and apply it using RStan for more complex models.

 ### References